vishalSingh9876/SpringBootTransactionAPI/README.md

 *****************************

-Also attaching postman Json of basic testing.
+Also attached postman Json collection of basic testing that i have done for the API's.
+More Negative test cases could have been added.

 ************************************
 What more can be done: